 Facebook – I honestly go back and forth between uninstalling and installing the Facebook app because there are times I don’t want the distraction of Facebook in my hand.
 I always leave notifications off.

-Facebook Messenger – This app is the way that I keep in touch with many friends, and it is a must have on the iPhone 6s.
+Facebook Messenger – This app is the way that I keep in touch with many friends.

 Untappd – This is a social network for beer lovers that can help you find new beers to try and enjoy.